mesqueeb/copy-anything/README.md

 # Copy anything 🎭

-An optimised way to copy'ing an object.
+An optimised way to copy'ing (cloning) an object or array.
 A small and simple integration.

 ## Motivation

-I created this package because I tried a lot of similar packages that do copy'ing/cloning of objects.
+I created this package because I tried a lot of similar packages that do copy'ing/cloning.
 But all had its quirks, and *all of them break things they are not supposed to break*... 😞

 I was looking for:

-- a simple copy function like `JSON.parse(JSON.stringify(object))`
+- a simple copy/clone function
+- has to be fast!
 - props must lose any reference to original object
+- works with arrays and objects in arrays!
 - **does not break special class instances**　‼️

 This last one is crucial!
 So many libraries use custom classes that create objects with special prototypes, and such objects all break when trying to copy them inproperly.
 So we gotta be careful!